-The Pensions Act 2004 requires trustees of pension schemes to implement their own arrangements for appointing member nominated directors .
+The Pensions Act 2004 requires trustees of pension schemes to implement their own arrangements for appointing member nominated directors.

 The Trustee's arrangements involve inviting nominations for vacancies from deferred or pensioner members.
-Widow(ers), dependant members and pension sharing spouses are ineligible for nomination.

 The nominations are then reviewed by the Trustee's appointments sub-committee and a shortlist is created.
 Short-listed candidates are then interviewed by a different sub-committee and a decision on an appointment is made.